Decentralised-Monsters/demons-scilla/auction/README.md

  * CodePauseNotPause - If the check paused or unpaused fails.
  * CodeInputOutOfRange - If the input increment or price is out of range.
  * CodeWithdrawNoBid - If users invoke `Withdraw` on an auction without any bids.
+ * CodeAlreadyWithdrawn - If auction owner had already withdrawn the profits
+ * CodeBidderNoFunds - If the user already withdraw their locked funds or don't have funds to withdraw

 ```Ocaml
 contract AuctionFactoryLib